-We know it can be hard to stay calm while worrying about the possibility of losing your child (ren) forever...
-BUT
+We know it can be hard to stay calm while worrying about the possibility of losing your child(ren) forever BUT ...

-It's important to TRY your best to have a good working relationship with your caseworker.
-Here are some suggestions:
+It's important to TRY YOUR BEST to have a good working relationship with your caseworker.

 - Always confirm upcoming appointments and meetings. - If you can't attend a meeting or appointment, try and give as much notice as possible. - Come prepared for meetings with an agenda of things to review, and send a follow-up email with a summary of what was discussed - Try and always attend meetings with your support network, and have someone taking notes for follow-up. - Ensure that your worker knows that you understand and acknowledge CS safety concerns. - Ensure you are sharing what you are learning in treatment, counselling, parenting programs etc.